alexk99/the_router/bras/bras_howto_eng.md

 source IP address of RADIUS router's requests, shared radius secret and CoA secret

-	radius_client add server 192.168.20.2
 	radius_client add src ip 192.168.20.1
+	radius_client add server 192.168.20.3
 	radius_client set secret "secret"
 	coa server set secret "secret"

-The source IP address must be assigned to TheRouter's interface which connects TheRouter to a RADIUS server.
+The source IP address must be assigned to a TheRouter's interface which connects TheRouter to a RADIUS server.
 It is the v20 interface since it connects TheRouter to the Linux host H4 where the RADIUS server is running.